PoojithaAkula4/Olist-Store-Analysis-E-Commerce-Project/README.md

 ![Olist Store Logo 2](https://github.com/user-attachments/assets/93741254-1e64-4d31-8b9f-a56ff87a1b6b)

 ## Introduction
 This project provides a complete end-to-end data analytics workflow for the Olist Store.
-The goal is to extract valuable business insights using Excel, Power BI, Tableau, and SQL.
+The goal is to extract valuable business insights using Excel, SQL, Power BI, and Tableau.

 ## Project Objectives
 - Export, transform, and load the data (ETL).